Greedy maximal independent sets via local limits: Branching processes and differential equations

 \begin{proof}[Proof of \cref{thm:de}] Let $\sigma$ be a random labelling of $U$.
 To ease notation, set $\gir=\gir(U,\rho)$ and $\gis=\gis(U[\past{\rho}])$, and recall that $\gir=\pr[\rho\in\gis]$.
 Let $\tau\sim\dot\mu$ be the type of the root.
 For $k\in T$ and $x\in[0,1]$, define $\gir^{(k)} = \pr[\rho\in \gis\mid \tau=k]$ and $\gir^{(k)}_x = \pr[\rho\in \gis\mid \sigma_\rho=x,\ \tau=k]$.
 Note that this is well defined, even if the event that $\sigma_\rho=x$ has probability $0$.
 Let further

 so $\gir^{(k)} = \gir^{(k)}_{<1}$, hence

-It therefore suffices to show that the family $y_k(x):=\gir^{(k)}_{<x}$ satisfies \eqref{eq:fundamental} (it clearly satisfies the boundary conditions).
-The key observation is that distinct children in the past of the root are roots to independent subtrees.
-Formally, conditioning on the event that $v_1,\ldots,v_a$ are the children of $\rho$ in its past, the events ``$v_i\in\gis$'' for $i=1,\ldots,a$ are mutually independent.
+It, therefore, suffices to show that the family $y_k(x):=\gir^{(k)}_{<x}$ satisfies \eqref{eq:fundamental} (obviously, it satisfies the boundary conditions).
+The critical observation is that conditioning on the label of the root, distinct children in its past are roots to independent randomly labelled subtrees.
+In particular, conditioning on $\sigma_\rho$ and on the event that $v_1,\ldots,v_a$ are the children of $\rho$ in its past, the events ``$v_i\in\gis$'' for $i=1,\ldots,a$ are mutually independent.
 Since $\rho\in\gis$ if and only if $v_i\notin\gis$ for every $i=1,\ldots,a$,

 \end{proof}